Realizing temporal graphs from fastest travel times: Algorithms for

 \begin{proof} We claim that $u$ reaches all of the vertices in $P$ the fastest, when traveling along $P$ (\ie by using a subpath of $P$).
 To prove this suppose for the contradiction that there is a vertex $v_i \in P \setminus \{u,v\}$, that is reached from $v$ on a path different than $P_i = (u, v_2, v_3, \dots, v_i)$ faster than through $P_i$.
 Since the only vertices of interest of $P$ are $u$ and $v$, it follows that all other vertices on $P$ are of degree $2$.
 Then the only way to reach $v_i$ from $u$, that differs from $P$, would be to go from $u$ to $v$ using a different path $P_2$, and then go from $v$ to $v_{p-1}, v_{p-2}, \dots, v_i$.
 But since $P$ is the fastest temporal path from $u$ to $v$, we get that $d(P_2) \geq d(P)$ and $d(P_2 \cup (v,v_{p-1}, \dots, v_i)) > d(P) > d(P_i)$.

-Now to label $P$ we use the fact that the fastest temporal path from $u$ to any $v_i \in P$ is a subpath of $P$, therefore we can label each edge using \cref{obs:FirstLabelAndDuration}, where the duration from $u$ to $v_i$ equals to $D_{u,v_i}$ and we set the label of the first edge of $P$ to be a constant $c\in [\Delta]$.
-This gives us a unique label for each edge of $P$, that depends on the value $\lambda(u v_2)$. \end{proof}
+Now, to determine the labeling $\lambda$ of the path $P$ we use the property that the fastest temporal path from $u$ to any $v_i \in P$ is a subpath of $P$.
+We set the label of the first edge of $P$ to be a constant $c\in [\Delta]$ and use \cref{obs:FirstLabelAndDuration} to label all remaining edges, where the duration from $u$ to $v_i$ equals to $D_{u,v_i}$.
+This gives us a unique labeling $\lambda$ of $P$ where the label of each edge of $P$ is a function of $c$. \end{proof}

 \begin{lemma} Let $u, v \in U$ be two arbitrary vertices of interest and suppose that $P = (u=v_1, v_2, \dots, v_p = v)$, where $p \geq 2$, is a path in $G'$, which is also the underlying path of a fastest temporal path from $u$ to $v$.
 Let $\ell_{u,v} \geq 1$ be the number of vertices of interest in $P$ different to $u,v$, namely $\ell_{u,v} = |\{P \setminus \{u,v \} \} \cap U |$.
 We can determine the labeling $\lambda$ of all but $\ell_{u,v}$ edges of $P$, with respect to the label $\lambda(uv_2)$ of the first edge, such that the labeling $\lambda$ respects the values from $D$. \end{lemma}